 The exact reason why bruxism occurs is still a mystery.
 However, studies have suggested that it may be associated with stress and anxiety, malocclusion (an irregular bite), sleep apnea, particular medications such as antidepressants or stimulants, caffeine intake and even alcohol abuse disorder.
 Whenever someone regularly grinds their teeth throughout the night they could experience morning tension-type headaches due to tightness of facial muscles caused by clenching or grinding jaw movements.
 This type of headache normally feels like a dull ache on both sides around the temple area.
 Have you ever experienced anything similar?

 It could be quite painful when left untreated for too long as tension-type headaches from grinding your teeth at night can radiate down through your neck and into your shoulders.
 Moreover, these muscle fatigue caused by excessive clenching activity during sleep can also result in pain around the jaw area.
-Fortunately, there are lots of ways to treat bruxism-related problems, including oral splints/night guards which can help protect against further wear on tooth surfaces, relaxation techniques such as massage therapy or yoga, making lifestyle modifications that reduce stress levels with meditation or exercise, avoiding trigger factors like caffeine/alcohol before bedtime, medical conditions such as insomnia or anxiety disorders via medication/therapy, and visiting a dentist regularly for checkups so any dental issues may be prevented early enough.
+Fortunately, there are lots of ways to treat bruxism-related problems, including oral splints/mouth guards which can help protect against further wear on tooth surfaces, relaxation techniques such as massage therapy or yoga, making lifestyle modifications that reduce stress levels with meditation or exercise, avoiding trigger factors like caffeine/alcohol before bedtime, medical conditions such as insomnia or anxiety disorders via medication/therapy, and visiting a dentist regularly for checkups so any dental issues may be prevented early enough.

 Understanding Tooth Ache Resulting from Teeth Grinding